 As for rosemary essential oil, there’s evidence that it’s as effective as hair loss medication for treating androgenetic alopecia.

-This dry shampoo contains a lot of corn starch, which can feed bacteria.
+This dry shampoo contains corn starch and water.
+The combination of the two is a breeding ground for bacteria.
 So despite this recipe’s high alcohol content, a preservative should be used for safety.

-I chose paraben-free Optiphen Plus at the lowest effective concentration.
+I chose paraben-free Leucidal Liquid SF.
 You can substitute a cosmetic preservative of your choice, but be sure to use the recommended amount for efficacy.

 How to make homemade dry shampoo spray for all hair colours

-Luckily, this white cast can easily be balanced by another pigment.
+Luckily, this white cast can easily be balanced by adding a natural pigment.

 I’ve seen countless dry shampoo recipes that suggest using cocoa powder for dark hair.
-I don’t recommend this.
-Cocoa does not possess the same drying quality as corn starch, so it will leave hair feeling sticky, not clean.
+This works for some people, but personally, I don’t recommend it.
+Cocoa does not possess the same drying quality as corn starch, so it can leave hair feeling sticky, not clean.

 Instead, it’s better to colour your homemade dry shampoo spray using cosmetic clay powders.
 Clay absorbs oil, so adding clay to your dry shampoo will complement its cleansing ability.